Wrightsville Beach History

 1954 Wrightsville Beach Methodist Church relocated to Live Oak Drive, Harbor Island.

-1955 The Ocean Terrace Hotel, largest hotel on the beach, was destroyed by fire.
+1955 Ocean Terrace Hotel, largest hotel on the beach,destroyed by fire.
 It was locatedon the site of the old Seashore Hotel.

 1956 U. S. Coast Guard Station established next to the Police Department on Waynick Blvd.
 It was moved to the southern end of the beach in 1969.

-1958 Heide Trask drawbridge (4-lane) built across ICW replacing original drawbridge constructed in 1928.
+1958 Heide Trask drawbridge, a 4-lane bridge across ICW, replaced the original drawbridge constructed in 1928.

 1960 Home Demonstration Club organized with the motto, “Today’s Home Builds Tomorrow’s World”.

-1962 First National Bank of Eastern North Carolina, the first bank on the beach, opened where South Beach Restaurant now located.
+1962 First National Bank of Eastern North Carolina, the first bank on the beach, opened where South Beach Restaurantis now.

 1964 Blockade Runner Hotel constructed on the old Ocean Terrace Hotel site and become the largest hotel on the beach.